Hitting Times, Cover Cost, and the Wiener Index of a Tree: Results for all graphs

 Summing over all $v,w$, we obtain

-The sum is the coefficient of $t^2$ in the characteristic polynomial $\det(t I - L)$ of $L$, while the coefficient of $t$ is well known to be $n \tau(G)$ (the sum of all the determinants $\det L_v$, which are all equal to $\tau(G)$).
+The sum is (up to sign) the coefficient of $t^2$ in the characteristic polynomial $\det(t I - L)$ of $L$, while the coefficient of $t$ is well known to be (up to sign) $n \tau(G)$: the sum of all the determinants $\det L_v$, which are all equal to $\tau(G)$.
+In both instances, the sign merely depends on the parity of the number of vertices.
 Our first formula now follows immediately from Vieta's theorem.

 For the second equation, note that $N$ results from $L$ by dividing each row by the degree of its corresponding vertex.
 It follows immediately from the properties of the determinant that

 where $P = \prod_{x \in V(G)} d(x)^{-1}$, and likewise